birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET34.md

 to adjust the learning rate when it detects a plateau in the loss.

-We added the following code to our train function.
+We adjusted our train function to use the new scheduler.
 ```python
 def train(net, dataloader, epochs=1, start_epoch=0, lr=0.01, momentum=0.90, decay=0.0005,
           verbose=1, print_every=10, state=None, checkpoint_path=None):